SgtMajorMom/PowerShell-Automation/README.md

 # PowerShell Automation

-A collection of practical PowerShell scripts used across IT Support, Identity, SaaS administration, and security workflows.
+This repository contains PowerShell scripts I’m building as part of my learning journey in IT automation, identity workflows, and security operations.
+These scripts reflect how I practice automation, strengthen my troubleshooting skills, and build repeatable processes that support IT Support, IAM, and security-focused tasks.

-Each script is documented with purpose, usage, parameters, and example output.
+Each script is beginner-friendly, practical, and aligned with the types of work I’ve done in IT Support, SaaS administration, endpoint security, and identity management.

 ---